stuartlynn/data-and-lab/_posts/2017-07-18-1 source and description.md

 Data provided "as is," no warranties.

 Information about abandoned vehicles in Chicago, Illinois.
 Includes all open abandoned vehicle service complaints made to 311 since January 2011, and all requests completed since January 1 2011.
-Retrieved from the City of Chicago Data Portal on August 15 2016. [https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6)
+Retrieved from the [City of Chicago Data Portal](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6) on August 15 2016.

- Type = delimited text file
+* Type = delimited text file

- Observations = 137867
+* Observations = 137,867

- Variables = 21
+* Variables = 21

- Year range = 2011-2015
+* Years = 2011-2015

- Spatial resolution = high

- Topic = crime

- Type of sample data = Open data

- Luc Anselin course lab

 |Variable|Description|
 |---